-The investment objective of the International Equity strategy is to achieve above-average, longterm, risk-adjusted returns and to provide diversification of risk by investing primarily in entities outside of Canada and the United States.
+The investment objective of the International Equity strategy is to achieve above-average, long-term, risk-adjusted returns and to provide diversification of risk by investing primarily in entities outside of Canada and the United States.
 The strategy will be invested primarily in equities and equity-related securities.
 The amount invested in any one country will vary depending upon the economic, investment, market outlook, and opportunities in each area.
-Treasury bills or shortterm investments, not exceeding three years to maturity may also be used from time to time.
+Treasury bills or short-term investments, not exceeding three years to maturity will also be used.